Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Pricing for Wix’s paid email marketing service isn’t publicly available, but if you have a Wix account you can review the relevant fees by clicking ‘Upgrade’ in the email marketing section of your Wix dashboard.

-When we did that, we were presented with the following prices:
+When I did that, I was presented with the following prices:

 Now, considering that GoDaddy lets you send 25,000 to 100,000 emails per month on its top 3 website plans without any additional charges being applied, the Wix email marketing prices seem rather excessive.